-2.19 Enquiries
+2.20 Enquiries

-- 2.19.1 All enquiries must be submitted in writing to the Contracting Authority no later than 5 calendar days before the RFP closing date.
-Enquiries received after that time may not be answered. - 2.19.2 Bidders should reference as accurately as possible the numbered item of the RFP to which the enquiry relates.
+- 2.20.1 All enquiries must be submitted in writing to the Contracting Authority no later than 10 Business Days before the RFP closing date.
+Enquiries received after that time may not be answered. - 2.20.2 Bidders should reference as accurately as possible the numbered item of the RFP to which the enquiry relates.
 Care should be taken by bidders to explain each question in sufficient detail in order to enable Elections Canada to provide an accurate answer.
 Technical enquiries that are of a proprietary nature must be clearly marked "proprietary" at each relevant item.
 Items identified as "proprietary" will be treated as such except where Elections Canada determines that the enquiry is not of a proprietary nature.
 Elections Canada may edit the questions or may request that the bidder do so, so that the proprietary nature of the question is eliminated, and the enquiry can be answered with copies to all bidders.
 Enquiries not submitted in a form that can be distributed to all bidders may not be answered by Elections Canada.

-2.20 Applicable Laws
+2.21 Applicable Laws

-- 2.20.1 The Contract must be interpreted and governed, and the relations between the parties determined, by the laws in force in Ontario, subject always to any paramount or applicable federal laws. - 2.20.2 Bidders may, at their discretion, substitute the applicable laws of a Canadian province or territory of their choice without affecting the validity of their proposal, by indicating in their proposal the name of the Canadian province or territory of their choice.
+- 2.21.1 The Contract must be interpreted and governed, and the relations between the parties determined, by the laws in force in Ontario, subject always to any paramount or applicable federal laws. - 2.21.2 Bidders may, at their discretion, substitute the applicable laws of a Canadian province or territory of their choice without affecting the validity of their proposal, by indicating in their proposal the name of the Canadian province or territory of their choice.
 If no change is made, it acknowledges that the laws of Ontario are acceptable to the bidder.

-2.21 Basis for Canada's Ownership of Intellectual Property
+2.22 Basis for Canada's Ownership of Intellectual Property

-Elections Canada has determined that any intellectual property rights arising from the performance of the Work under the resulting Contract will belong to Elections Canada, on the following grounds:
+- 2.22.1 Elections Canada has determined that any intellectual property rights arising from the performance of the Work under the resulting Contract will belong to Elections Canada, on the following grounds: - (a) the bidder, by submitting a proposal, declares that it is not interested in owning the Intellectual Property Rights in Foreground Information (as such terms are defined in Annex C - Supplemental Conditions of Part 6 - Resulting Contract);